Ye (kana): Unicode

 The hiragana version is encoded as HIRAGANA LETTER ARCHAIC YE (with the normative alias of HENTAIGANA LETTER E-1) in the position U+1B001.
 The katakana version is encoded as KATAKANA LETTER ARCHAIC YE, in the position of U+1B121.
+A small form, used in Shōwa-period linguistic works to transcribe Marshallese, was encoded in Unicode 18.0 (September 2026) as KATAKANA LETTER SMALL ARCHAIC YE at U+1B168 in the Small Kana Extension block.